 For the second cycle of this year’s Conservation Futures Program, Thurston County’s Board of County Commissioners (BoCC) will fund the Lower Deschutes River Floodplain Expansion Acquisition and the MK Valley Acquisition

-“Conservation futures is a program authorized by the state legislation to support the protection of a variety of lands including wildlife habitat, forestlands, agricultural properties, historical, recreational properties,” said Senior Planner Andrew Deffobis during a meeting yesterday.
+“Conservation futures is a program authorized by the state legislation to support the protection of a variety of lands including wildlife habitat, forestlands, agricultural properties, historical, [and] recreational properties,” said Senior Planner Andrew Deffobis during a meeting yesterday.

 As a land preservation program, the Conservation Futures Program will protect threatened open space areas, timberlands, wetlands, habitats, and agricultural lands.